Modified Student Summer Scholars Application Process

 The application is a collaborative effort between the potential student scholar and faculty mentor.
 A student may propose a research experience to a faculty member or a faculty member may actively recruit a student for part-time or full-time work to devote about six to twelve weeks/200 hours to a research and/or creative project during the spring/summer semester.

-We will be accepting 2017 MS3 Applications beginning November 1, 2016.
-Please apply online by January 27, 2017.
-Registration opens November 1, 2016 and closes at 11:59 PM, January 27, 2017.
+We will be accepting 2018 MS3 Applications beginning November 1, 2017.
+Please apply online by January 26, 2018.
+Application period opens November 1, 2017 and closes at 11:59 PM, January 26, 2018.
 There will be NO administrative support after 5:00 PM.
 PLEASE NOTE: Your application is incomplete if you have not submitted your entire proposal document.
 INCOMPLETE APPLICATIONS WILL NOT BE CONSIDERED.
 NO DEADLINE EXTENSIONS WILL BE GRANTED.

 Check out the FAQs for more information.